aidanholm/mpv-easycrop/README.md

 A simple mpv script for manually cropping videos with ease.

+* Works during video playback
+* No need to re-encode or modify video files

 ### Installation

 Place `easycrop.lua` in your `~/.mpv/scripts` or `~/.config/mpv/scripts` directory.